 Alice gifted her art collection to form the basis of the Crystal Bridges collection, and the Walton family gifted 120-acres of land in downtown Bentonville, Arkansas as the site for the museum.
 Designed by renowned architect Moshe Safdie, the museum opened to the public on November 11, 2011.

-Crystal Bridges’ mission is to welcome all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature.
-Since opening, it has welcomed 5.6 million visitors from around the globe, with no cost for admission.
-Alice serves as a board member and chair emeritus of the museum’s Board of Directors.
+Crystal Bridges mission is to welcome all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature, with no cost for admission.

 The museum’s art collection spans five centuries of American masterworks from early American to current day, and is enhanced by temporary exhibitions.
 A rare Frank Lloyd Wright-designed house was preserved and relocated to the museum grounds in 2015.
 Crystal Bridges offers public programs including lectures, performances, classes, and teacher development opportunities.
-Some 300,000 school children have participated in the school visit program, which provides educational experiences for school groups at no cost to the schools.
+An extensive school visit program, provides educational experiences for school groups at no cost to the schools.
 More than five miles of walking and biking trails add to the experience of art, architecture, and nature.

 In 2020, Crystal Bridges opened a satellite location, the Momentary, focusing on contemporary visual and performing arts.
 The Momentary also welcomes all with free admission.

-Building on Crystal Bridges’ success in sharing masterworks of American art from its Arkansas location, Alice Walton established the Art Bridges Foundation in 2017 to expand access to American art across the nation by providing funding support to museums of all sizes in order to create projects that educate, inspire, and deepen engagement with local communities.
+Building on Crystal Bridges’ success in sharing masterworks of American art from its Arkansas location, Alice Walton established the Art Bridges Foundation in 2017 to expand access to American art across the nation, especially in rural and small to mid-sized communities where museums often struggle.

 Alice is a member of the Walton Family Foundation, which works in three areas: improving K-12 education, protecting rivers and oceans and the communities they support, and investing in its home region of Northwest Arkansas and the Arkansas-Mississippi Delta.